 Caitlin: Most of the costs are paid at the closing of the sale, including the down payment.
 The buyer will typically make a deposit with the offer, so the difference between the deposit and down payment plus closing costs will be due at closing.
 There are a few items that most lenders require to be paid in the first week of an executed purchase contract for services that would be completed at the beginning of the process.
 Those are typically the appraisal and credit report fees.
 The key here is to have a lender you can trust so that you can lay out a good plan that won't have you nickel and dimed from start to finish.
 All of these costs should be identified to the buyer long before an offer is made.

 Not sure where to start with the pre-qualification process?

-Simply complete the form below and a top mortgage lender will be in touch to answer all of your questions.
+Simply tell us who you are and a trusted local mortgage lender will be in touch to answer all of your questions.

 Joe: Lenders use some terminology that can be confusing to people buying their first home.
 For example, buyers will quickly learn that their debt-to-income ratio is important.
 Can you explain what this means?

 Caitlin: Your debt-to-income ratio is the percentage of how much you have going out in monthly bills compared to how much you have coming in for monthly income.
 So your monthly expenses (i.e. car payments, credit card payments, loans) in addition to the proposed new mortgage payment, would need to be at, or under, a certain percentage of your monthly income (gross income).
 This percentage is one of the primary factors used to determine how much the bank will lend you for the purchase of a home, and the limit is designed to ensure your new home does not impede your ability to meet all of your other obligations.

 Joe: OK, one last question for today Caitlin.
 When a buyer is getting ready to close, we often hear the lender telling them about an escrow account they need to have.
 Can you explain?